cue-lang/cue/doc/ref/spec.md

 alternatives.
 The horizontal ellipsis … is also used elsewhere in the spec to informally denote various enumerations or code snippets that are not further specified.
-The character … (as opposed to the three characters ...) is not a token of the Go language.
+The character … (as opposed to the three characters ...) is not a token of the CUE language.

 ## Source code representation